astronomer/docs/astro/kubernetes-executor.md

 ### Example: Set CPU or memory limits and requests

-You can request a specific amount of resources Kubernetes worker Pod so that a task always has enough resources to run successfully.
+You can request a specific amount of resources for a Kubernetes worker Pod so that a task always has enough resources to run successfully.
 When requesting resources, make sure that your requests don't exceed the resource limits in your [default Pod](configure-deployment-resources.md#configure-kubernetes-pod-resources).

 The following example shows how you can use a `pod_override` configuration in your DAG code to request custom resources for a task: